Lean On Me — We Fix Fences

 Should I repair or replace my fence?

 Repair is usually the right choice if the fence boards and rails are in good condition and only the posts are failing.
 Lean On Me repairs posts for a fraction of full replacement cost, with less waste and a 10-year warranty.
-We fix 70,000+ posts every year across Canada.
+We have completed 30,000+ projects, representing approximately 96,000 repaired posts at the approved average of 3.2 posts per project.

 How long does the repair last?